 Research published in the 2011 Journal of Applied Psychology (Antecedents and consequences of psychological and team empowerment: a meta-analytical review – Siebert, S.E.; Wang, G.; Courtright, S.H.) provided a number of pressing reasons for organizations to encourage employee empowerment.
-However, as with any organizational strategy, there are both pros and cons of employee empowerment.
+Fostering an empowering work environment through a strong company culture can significantly boost morale and initiative among staff, while also enhancing resilience during challenging times.

 By understanding that there are two sides of the coin when instigating an employee empowerment strategy, an organization will be better positioned to maximize the advantages and minimize any disadvantages.